 Essentials 6.
 Junior Health Economist Masters in Health Economics/ Economics/ Public Health/ Community Medicine with specialization in Healthcare Costing, Economic Evaluation.
 2 years of experience in the field of health economics for Junior Staff and 6 years for Seniors Desirable Ph.D. in the related field.
-Proficiency in MS Office, VBA and TreeAge.
-40 Yrs Administ rative Staff Tronciency in via office, v bit and freezige.
-Essential 7.
+40 Yrs Administ rative Staff Proficiency in MS Office, VBA and TreeAge.
+1 7.
 Programme Manager/ Project Manager Essential: MBA/ Master's Degree in any discipline from Government recognized institute with 3-5 years working experience in Government Sector / PSU.
 Exposure in social sector schemes at national, state and district level.
 Knowledge of MS Office, MS Word, MS Power Point, MS Excel.
 Preference will be given to persons having experience of working in Health sector, AYUSH, NRHM, NACO, etc. or in the Scientific Departments/Organizations with experience in coordination of health programmes or projects.
 Desirable: Excellent interpersonal, communication (written and verbal) and organizational skills.
 Knowledge of project management tools and techniques.
-High proficiency in the English language, both verbal and written.
-Not less than 35 years but not exceeding 60 years 8.
+High proficiency in the English language, both verbal and writton Not less than 35 years but not exceeding 60 years 8.
 Consultant (Finance & Accounts) Bachelor degree in any discipline and having 10 years of work experience in the administration, finance and accounts matters.
 50-70 Yrs.
-9. Administrative Officer Bachelor's Degree or its equivalent, with minimum 03 years of experience under the Government Department/Statutory or Autonomous bodies/Universities/Public Sector undertakings and having knowledge of MS Office, Ms Word, MS Power Point and MS Excel. or Retired Officers of the rank of Section Officer/Under Secretary to the Government of India Not exceeding 50 years.
-Relax-able up to 5 years for Government servants and SC/ST/OBC candidate in accordance with the instruction issued by the Department of Personnel and Training from time to time in this regard.
-Age relaxation may be considered for exceptionally qualified and experience persons or for retired professionals who will be taken as consultant if found fit 10.
+9. Administrative Officer • 10.
 Administrative Assistant Graduate from a recognized institution with computer knowledge 35-40 Yrs.
-Technica l Staff 1 11.
-Senior Project Officer/ Senior Research Officer Graduate in Science/ relevant subjects from a recognized university with 5 years of work experience from a recognized institution or master's degree in the relevant subject or Pharm D (Doctor of Pharmacy) from a recognized institution 45 Yrs 12.
-Research Officer Graduate in Science/ relevant subjects from a recognized university with 4 years of work experience from a recognized institution or master's degree in the relevant subject or Pharm D (Doctor of Pharmacy) from a recognized institution 40 Yrs 13.
-ResearchAssociate Graduate in Science/ relevant subjects from a recognized university with 3 years of work experience from a recognized institution or master's degree in the relevant subject or Pharm D (Doctor of Pharmacy) from a recognized institution 40 Yrs 14.
-Field Supervisor Graduate in Science/ relevant subjects from a recognized university with 3 years of work experience from a recognized institution or master's degree in the relevant subject or Pharm D (Doctor of Pharmacy) from a recognized institution 40 Yrs 15.
-Field investigator/ Field Officer Graduate in Science/ relevant subjects from a recognized university with 3 years of work experience from a recognized institution or master's degree in the relevant subject or Pharm D (Doctor of Pharmacy) from a recognized institution.
-35 Yrs

-16. Project Technician Intermediate or 12th pass in science subjects and 2 years diploma in medical laboratory technician or PMW or radiology/radiography or related field from a recognized board 30 Yrs IT suppo rt staii 17.
-Data Entry Operator Intermediate or 12 th pass from a recognized board.
+Technica l Staff · 11.
+Senior Project Officer/ Senior Research Officer • Graduate in Science/ relevant subjects from a recognized university with 5 years of work experience from a recognized institution or master's degree in the relevant subject or Pharm D (Doctor of Pharmacy) from a recognized institution 45 Yrs 12.
+Research Officer Graduate in Science/ relevant subjects from a recognized university with 4 years of work experience from a recognized institution or master's degree in the relevant 40 Yrs subject or Pharm D (Doctor of Pharmacy) from a 13.
+Research Associate recognized institution Graduate in Science/ relevant subjects from a recognized university with 3 years of work experience from a recognized institution or master's degree in the relevant subject or Pharm D (Doctor of Pharmacy) from a recognized institution 40 Yrs 14.
+Field Supervisor • Graduate in Science/ relevant subjects from a recognized university with 3 years of work experience from a recognized institution or master's degree in the relevant subject or Pharm D (Doctor of Pharmacy) from a recognized institution 40 Yrs 15.
+Field investigator/ Field Officer • Graduate in Science/ relevant subjects from a recognized university with 3 years of work experience from a recognized institution or master's degree in the relevant subject or Pharm D (Doctor of Pharmacy) from a recognized institution.
+35 Yrs 16.
+Project Technician Intermediate or 12th pass in science subjects and 2 years diploma in medical laboratory technician or PMW or radiology/radiography or related field from a recognized board Or, One year DMLT plus one year work experience in a recognized organization 30 Yrs IT suppo rt staff 17.
+Data Entry Operator Essential: Intermediate or 12th pass from a recognized board.
 A speed test of not less than 15000 key depressions per hour through speed test on computer.
-30-40 Yrs Desirable: • 2 years' experience in EDP work in government, Autonomous, PSU or any other recognized organization.
-18. Multi-Tasking Staff High school or equivalent from recognized institute.
+Desirable: 2 years' experience in EDP work in government, Autonomous, PSU or any other recognized organization.
+30-40 Yrs 18.
+Multi-Tasking Staff High school or equivalent from recognized institute.
 30Yrs (may be relaxed in deserving cases).

-^{} Ph.D. shall be treated as three years' experience.
+Ph.D. shall be treated as three years' experience.

-^{} The eligibility criteria and the Age limit may be relaxed for exceptional candidates only with the approval of the TAC/ Secretary, DHR.
+The eligibility criteria and the Age limit may be relaxed for exceptional candidates only with the approval of the TAC/ Secretary, DHR.